Skip to Content

 We have tried to cover all cases that visitors may run into while traveling to Mexico and have services that might require a tip.
 In Mexico, tips are always appreciated and sometimes very much expected.

 You can tip in major currencies like US Dollars, Euros, and Canadian Dollars.
-However, it is best to tip in Mexican Pesos or US Dollars.
-These are the easiest for the service providers to use and exchange.
+However, it is best to tip in Mexican Pesos or Dollars.
+These currencies are the easiest for the service providers to use and exchange.
+If you are using USD, give bills, not coins.

 Tipping at All-Inclusive Resorts in Mexico

-If you aren’t staying at an all-inclusive resort in Mexico, skip this section, as it won’t apply to you.
+If you aren’t staying at an all-inclusive resort, skip this section, as it won’t apply to you.
 Tipping at all-inclusive resorts varies by resort.
-There are some all-inclusive resorts will a no-tipping policy.
+There are some all-inclusive resorts with a no-tipping policy.
 If you tip, the employees will not pick it up.
-Some resorts have a no-tipping policy, but staff will accept them.
+Some resorts have this policy, but staff will accept them.

 If you’re staying at a resort that allows tipping staff, it’s best to have some dollar bills with you as you’ll find yourself getting your drinks faster this way.
-This is a prime example of why some resorts don’t allow it.
+This is a prime example of why some hotels in Mexico don’t allow it.
 They want all guests treated the same.

-At the Riu Resorts, you’ll definitely see people tipping, but places like Sandals Resorts it’s a strict no-tipping resort.
+At the Riu Resorts, you’ll definitely see people tipping, but places like Sandals Resorts are strict no-tipping resorts.
 When we stayed at the Grand Palladium, we rarely saw tipping at restaurants.

 Suggested Tip

-• Housekeeper: $1-5 a day.
-If you have special minibar requests tip extra
+- Housekeeper: $1-5 a day.
+If you have special minibar requests, give a little extra

 *When looking for the best price and biggest selection of hotels, check prices on Booking.com.
-We’ve found they are the best option and have a great cancelation policy.*
+We’ve found they are the best option and have a great cancellation policy.*

 To get the best price book online here.
 You won’t get the same price at the airport.
 They offer shuttles from Cancun airport to Playa del Carmen, Tulum, Cancun hotel zone, Isla Mujeres, Cozumel, Akumal, Holbox, Puerto Moreles, and Puerto Aventuras.